 What to watch for and how to protect yourself

 For many people, their computers are their life — whether it’s for work or simply to exist in a digitally wired world.
 So, when something goes wrong, many people are inclined to seek whatever help is available.
-Tech support scammers know this, which is why they actively prey on peoples’ technological insecurities.
+Whether they’re posing as a potential soulmate or a tech support professional, scammers know this, which is why they actively prey on peoples’ technological insecurities.

 Tech support scammers are lurking just beyond your computer, ready to pounce using several different tactics.
 Your first line of defense is to identify the tactics as a scam and turn them away.